Rural Hall in Forsyth County, North Carolina — The American South (South Atlantic)

 Erected 1959 by NC Archives and Highway Departments.
 (Marker Number J-51.)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Bethania Freedman's Community (approx. 2.7 miles away); 1792 Road Between Bethabara and Germanton (approx. 3˝ miles away); Cedar Grove School (approx. 4.1 miles away); Memorial Industrial School (approx. 4.1 miles away); Benjamin Forsyth (approx. 4.2 miles away); Great Wagon Road (approx. 4.3 miles away); Lord Cornwallis (approx. 4.6 miles away); Bethania (approx. 4.6 miles away).
+Bethania Freedman's Community (approx. 2.7 miles away); 1792 Road Between Bethabara and Germanton (approx. 3˝ miles away); Samuel and Sarah Stauber Farm (approx. 3.7 miles away); Log Home Of Hohanna Jacob And Anna Catherine (Volck) Spaenhauer Cedar Grove School (approx. 4.1 miles away); Memorial Industrial School (approx. 4.1 miles away); Benjamin Forsyth (approx. 4.2 miles away); Great Wagon Road (approx. 4.3 miles away).
 Touch for a list and map of all markers in Rural Hall.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on February 11, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
-This page has been viewed 439 times since then.
-Photos: 1, 2, 3, 4, 5, 6. submitted on February 11, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina. • Craig Swain was the editor who published this page.
+This page was last revised on April 28, 2021.
+It was originally submitted on February 11, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
+This page has been viewed 738 times since then and 113 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on February 11, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina. • Craig Swain was the editor who published this page.